 Visa information for the most popular study-exchange destinations

 It is likely that you will need to apply for a visa to study outside of the UK.
 The process and visa requirements depend on what country you are travelling to and the duration of your stay.
 Most EU/EEA countries will permit you to study for a period of up to 90 days with a Schengen Visa.

-You can check what visa you require on the EU Immigration Portal.
 You can apply for your visa at your host country's embassy, consulate, or visa application centre and may have to attend an interview.
 You may need to apply for your visa and book the embassy appointment via an agent, depending on whether the embassy has outsourced the process.
 We have provided the application requirements and links to the respective visa agents here for convenience.